cloudcoder88/pobi-website/README.md

 # Skincare-project

-this is a simple e-commerce website that sells skincare products,checkvia whatsapp
+this is a simple e-commerce website that sells skincare products, the checout is via whatsapp to communicate with the local vendor

 ## TECH STACK